adysec/proxychains-rs/README.md

-# proxychains-rs
+# proxychains-rs (v5.0.0)

-This document is a concise usage and build guide for the proxychains-rs repository.
-It focuses on building, running and debugging the Rust port of proxychains, and also covers common issues.
+This document is a concise usage and build guide for the proxychains-rs repository (version 5.0.0).
+It focuses on building, running and debugging the Rust implementation that provides proxychains-compatible behavior, and also covers common issues.

 ---

 ## Overview

-proxychains-rs is a Rust port of proxychains-ng.
-Its goal is to produce a shared library that can be injected into target programs using LD_PRELOAD and that behaves (including textual output) the same way as the original C implementation.
+proxychains-rs (v5.0.0) is a Rust implementation that aims to be compatible with existing proxychains behavior.
+Its goal is to produce a shared library that can be injected into target programs using LD_PRELOAD and that behaves (including textual output) consistently with prior implementations.
 The runtime artifact produced by this project is `libproxychains_rs.so`.

 Main runtime artifact (release):

 - `target/release/libproxychains_rs.so` — the shared object produced by Rust (cdylib).

 Note: The supported runtime artifact is `target/release/libproxychains_rs.so`.
 The project does not rely on producing a compatibility copy named `libproxychains4.so` by default anymore.

+Tip: this repository contains a `rust-toolchain` pin (nightly).
+Cargo will automatically use the pinned nightly toolchain when building the project.

 Important: the repository uses some Rust nightly-only features in parts of the codebase (for example `c_variadic` / `extern_types`).
 Because of this, a nightly toolchain is required to build.